nrajasin/Network-intrusion-dataset-creator/README.md

 ## Prerequisites

-1. Running in live capture mode may require *sudo* access.
-You will be prompted for a password at execution time
-    * The program is currently hard coded to run as sudo.
-1. You will need Wireshark/Tshark to run this software.
+1. Wireshark/Tshark (`tshark`) is installed, reachable and, on the PATH..
 Installation would vary depending on your OS.
-    * Ubuntu: `sudo apt install tshark`
+    * Ubuntuinstall : `sudo apt install tshark`
 1. This software is written in python3 so you will need to install python3.
 Most updated linux distributes already have it installed.
 Install it the way you wish.
 These were my notes.
     ```